Looking Back at 13 Years of Navigating By Faith

 In the final analysis, Navigating By Faith seems to have shifted from a small community readership to a large search-driven readership.
 Chat GPT says, “This is normal, healthy, and common for high-performing blogs.”

 I am certainly not going to sweat it.
-I will continue to trust God with the blog as I have done since it generated under 500 views in the 2012.
+I will continue to trust God with the blog as I have done since it generated under 500 views in 2012.
 If you are still reading this, I am especially grateful for you hanging in there with me.
 I do like the engagement, even if you disagree with me, so leave a comment (whether you leave me a “like” or not).
 I usually respond, and I appreciate you.

 Comments are welcomed